EmpereurPirate/empereur-pirate.github.io/README.md

 -> Solved.

-Hint (or maybe it's confusing) : Did you notice that some third parties browsers are duplicating safari's core for running their own frames ?
+Hint (or maybe it's confusing) : Did you notice that some third parties browsers are duplicating safari's core to run their own frames ?